I was recently sent to Sri Lanka for a work project, and my main plan was to visit the elephant sanctuary in Pinnawela.

 The first elephant I petted was this old blind man, with giant curvy tusks like a mammoth.
+He felt like a hairy handbag.
 After I petted him, an Australian lady took her turn and he bellowed and peed all over her.
 I said to my friend, Oh, I’m glad that wasn’t me.
 After he had a nice piss, he got an erection.
-I think he likes Australian ladies like Nicole Kidman or this lady, who was very tan and looked like jerky and yelled a lot.
 Against my best judgment, I took, like, a million pictures of it.
 I’m not proud, but nor could I help myself.

-Here we can see the red-headed, bearded hipster outside of his natural habitat of Billyburg, meeting an elephant while a prick holds a bullhook at the ready.
+Here we can see the ginger, bearded hipster outside his natural habitat of Billyburg, meeting an elephant while a prick holds a bullhook.

 It’s not that the elephants weren’t beautiful, or that the babies weren’t adorable and the dusty navy of blueberries.
 They were.

 For a vegan to drive three hours through the jungle to watch animals be abused is a real letdown.

 They don’t have animal rights in Sri Lanka, they barely have human rights.
 Still and all, I felt like a giant asshole.Follow Me!